-Why moving the US embassy to Jerusalem is so controversial
+Why moving the US embassy to Jerusalem controversial

+- Critics say move could signal end to future peace deals between Israelis and Palestinians

+- Clinton, Bush and Obama all declined move, citing national security interests

 Jerusalem (CNN)The United States is expected to move cautiously on President Donald Trump's pledge to relocate its embassy in Israel.

-A senior administration official has said that moving the US Embassy to Jerusalem from Tel Aviv remains a priority for the president but cautioned that it would not happen quickly.
-CNN's Oren Liebermann, who is based in Jerusalem, walks us through what's at stake.
+On Monday, White House press secretary Sean Spicer insisted no decision had been made over moving the embassy to Jerusalem from Tel Aviv.

+"We're at the very early stages of that decision-making process," Spicer told reporters.

 So why is moving the embassy such a big deal?

-If the United States moved the embassy to Jerusalem, it would mean that America effectively recognizes Jerusalem as the capital of Israel.
-That would overturn seventy years of international consensus, and, many argue, would effectively signal the end of moves to achieve peace between Israelis and Palestinians.
+If the United States moved the embassy to Jerusalem, it would mean that the US effectively recognizes Jerusalem as the capital of Israel.
+That would overturn 70 years of international consensus, and, many argue, would effectively signal the end of moves to achieve peace between Israelis and Palestinians.

 Give me some history...

-The UN partition plan drawn up in 1947 envisaged Jerusalem as a separate 'international city.'
+The United Nations partition plan drawn up in 1947 envisaged Jerusalem as a separate "international city."
 But the war that followed Israel's declaration of independence one year later left the city divided.
 When fighting ended in 1949, the armistice border -- often called the Green Line because it was drawn in green ink -- saw Israel in control of the western half, and Jordan in control of the eastern half, which included the famous Old City.

 When did that change?